 When you think student housing, you may relinquish thoughts of dormitory type of dwellings with shared bathrooms, cot-sized beds, boisterous roommates and unsanitary tiled floors.
 All of these criticisms not withstanding, there does exist modern student units, and they are actually quite sensible.

-Although you may come across older and less attractive student communities, most FSU apartments offer resort style living in an academic environment.
+Although you may come across older and less attractive student communities, off campus housing communities near FSU offer resort style living in an academic environment.
 Offering a variance of one to four-bedroom floor plans, many student-centered abodes have transformed the stereotypical student living headquarter.

 There are plenty of FSU apartments that come in a one-bedroom option.
-Fortunately for you, many of these one-bedroom floor plans are located in student housing areas.
+Fortunately for you, many of these one-bedroom apartments are located in student housing areas.

 Living alone can be beneficial for several reasons.
 First, you will be afforded the luxury of privacy.
 Living alone is well suited for those introverted and more intuitive personalities.
 Things will be left where you found it, and you really only have to worry about yourself.
 However, while attending college that can become problematic.